US-based Internships

 CJ O'Brien

-CJ is currently the Georgia Field Intern for Oceana, the largest international advocacy organization focused solely on ocean conservation.
+CJ was a Georgia Field Intern for Oceana, the largest international advocacy organization focused solely on ocean conservation.
 She is working with the Field Team in their efforts to pass local, state, and federal policies that ban single-use plastic and protect North Atlantic right whale populations.
 CJ 1) hosts virtual outreach events, workshops, and webinars 2) writes blog posts, Op-eds, and Letter to the Editors 3) conducts literature reviews 4) builds collaborative teams of volunteers wanting to work on plastic campaigns.
 She also served as the Program Assistant for Whale Week, a week dedicated to raising awareness about the highly endangered North Atlantic right whale, Georgia’s official state marine animal.
 CJ is supervised by Emory MDP Alumna, Paulita Bennett-Martin (MDP 2016).

 The Nature ConservancyTheNatureConservancy.jpg